|Tilt Table Procedure

 Tubal ligation is surgical procedure you may choose if you are an adult woman and you do not want to get pregnant in the future.
 You may have heard tubal ligation referred to as "getting your tubes tied."

-Thoracentesis is a procedure in which a needle is inserted through the back of the chest wall to remove fluid or air from between the lungs and the interior chest wall.
+Thoracentesis is a procedure to remove fluid or air from around the lungs.

 |Transurethral Resection of the Prostate (TURP)

-A transurethral resection of the prostate is a surgical procedure that uses a tiny instrument to remove portions of the prostate gland through the penis, requiring no external incision.
+A transurethral resection of the prostate (TURP) is surgery to remove parts of the prostate gland through the penis.
+No incisions are needed.

 |Total and Free Carnitine